The best decoration addresses in Paris

 From Sempé to Soledad, Darcel, and the iconic covers of The New Yorker, Image Republic's posters are a hit.
 Already stocked in all major concept stores, the Parisian publisher has its own flagship boutique in the heart of Saint-Germain-des-Prés.
 Inside, you’ll find an amazing selection of prints to stylishly elevate your walls—the hardest part is choosing!

-We love: the sharp one-liners by Loïc Prigent, printed in black and white (“I was so hungry I forgot to Instagram my meal”) (€39+), the soft-colored illustrations by Sempé (€55+), and the inspiring imaginary covers from Parisianer (€49+).
+We love: the biting quotes by Loïc Prigent written in black and white (“I was so hungry I forgot to Instagram my meal”) (from €39), the soft-colored images signed by Sempé (from €55), and the inspiring covers of the imaginary magazine The Parisianer (from €49).

 Image Republic, 4 Rue du Cherche-Midi, Paris 6th.
 Open Tuesday to Friday from 10 AM to 1 PM and 2 PM to 6 PM, Saturday until 7 PM.